rachelkline/WhatTheStock/README.md

   learning how to use gitHub and its various components to manage a project, and learning when to ask for help from external sources.

 Here are some screenshots of our finished and deployed site:

-You can access our site through this link: https://rachelkline.github.io/WhatTheStock/

 We hope you enjoy perusing our site.